AliceO2Group/QualityControl/doc/DevelopersTips.md

 * `export REQUESTS_CA_BUNDLE=$PWD/ca-bundle.crt`
 * `aurora task ssh -l root build/mesosci/prod/ci_alisw_slc8-gpu-builder_latest/1`

+You might also have to ask Costin to install you public key.

 Then
 * `docker ps` to see what is running
 * `docker exec -it id /bin/bash` to enter the environment
+* stuff is in `alice`

+The problem is that builds continuously happen in the machine.
+So you cannot just do `cd sw/BUILD/O2-latest/O2/` and `make`